-Overlay zones consist of regulations that address specific subjects in particular areas in the City.
-Overlay zone regulations are in addition to regulations in the base zone and modify the regulations of the base zone.
+Overlay zones are regulations that address specific subjects in particular areas in the City.
+Overlay zone regulations apply in addition to regulations in the base zone and modify the regulations of the base zone.

-To find the zoning on your property, view Find Zoning Regulations and Zoning Maps.
+To find the zoning on your property, visit Find Zoning Regulations and Zoning Maps.

 These overlay zones are shown on the official zoning maps with the following lower-case letters: